Tips to Avoid Fake Breeders Faux Rescues

 National Puppy Day has come and gone, but that won’t prevent the net domestic dog scammers from placing.

 While pet rescue and adoption has to turn out to be de rigueur among many dog lovers, other potential doggy parents are nonetheless within the market for unique breeds.
-And once they naïvely flip to the Internet to locate their future fur baby, some unscrupulous people are regularly ready to pounce.
+Once they naïvely flip to the Internet to locate their future fur baby, some unscrupulous people are regularly ready to pounce.

 “If you buy a doggy online, you run an actual hazard of getting scammed,” John Goodwin, senior director of the Stop Puppy Mills Campaign at the Humane Society of the USA, tells PEOPLE.
-“Even if you get the pup you ordered, she may have come from a pulp mill that posts misleading photos which mask the realities of the miserable conditions the puppy’s mother is living in.”
+“Even if you get the pup you ordered, she may have come from a pulp mill that posts misleading photos that mask the realities of the miserable conditions the puppy’s mother is living in.”

 1. Prices are too right to be proper, or the fee is negotiable, on sale, or at a discount.